Cordian/HomepageNew/content/authors/admin/_index.md

 - icon: linkedin
   icon_pack: fab
   link: https://no.linkedin.com/in/cordian-riener-3ab0a44
-- icon: rg
+- icon: researchgate
-  icon_pack: fab
+  icon_pack: ai
   link: https://no.linkedin.com/in/cordian-riener-3ab0a44

 # Link to a PDF of your resume/CV.